What Causes IBS Neurological Symptoms?

 What is the main cause of irritable bowel syndrome?

-Research has found that a number of factors, including altered gastrointestinal motility, visceral hypersensitivity, an overgrowth of inflammation, and changes in the gut flora, may all contribute to irritable bowel syndrome, yet the specific etiology is still unknown.
-Stress can cause lifestyle changes impacting the brain-gut axis, and other psychological conditions can also exacerbate symptoms.
+Research has found that a number of factors, including altered gastrointestinal motility, visceral hypersensitivity, an overgrowth of inflammation, and changes in the gut flora, may all contribute to irritable bowel syndrome, yet the specific etiology is still unknown.18 Stress can cause lifestyle changes impacting the gut-brain axis, and other psychological conditions can also exacerbate symptoms.

 What foods trigger IBS Irritable Bowel Syndrome?

-Depending on the person, different foods may cause IBS; however, some common triggers include fatty foods, gluten, spicy foods, coffee, alcohol, and artificial sweeteners.
-Furthermore, certain people with a family history of lactose intolerance might just be hypersensitive to certain kinds of carbohydrates.
+Depending on the person, different foods may cause IBS; however, some common trigger foods include fatty foods, gluten, spicy foods, coffee, alcohol, and artificial sweeteners.19 Furthermore, certain people with a family history of lactose intolerance may be hypersensitive to certain kinds of carbohydrates.

 Is neuroplasticity for IBS?

 Yes, neuroplasticity can be used to manage the symptoms of irritable bowel syndrome.
-Neuroplasticity is the brain’s ability to adapt and change to create new and stronger connections within the neurons.
-In accordance with the principles of neuroplasticity, it can therefore be said that it can play a role in self-perpetuating the symptoms of IBS by wiring certain patterns of behavior.
-It can do this through habits that are repeated each day, including an unhealthy diet, high levels of stress, and a sedentary lifestyle.
-Conversely, these principles can also be used to rewire the brain by following brain training tasks and activities that help to alleviate symptoms, such as meditation techniques, deep breathing, progressive muscle relaxation, and visualization techniques.
+Neuroplasticity is the brain’s ability to adapt and change to create new and stronger connections between neurons.
+Its principles can also be used to rewire the brain by following brain training tasks and activities that help to alleviate symptoms, such as meditation techniques, deep breathing, progressive muscle relaxation, and visualization techniques.21

 Conclusion